websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/developer-guide/tags-api-basics.md

 # Tags API Basics

-Liferay's REST API's provide services for the tags functionality of Liferay.
+Liferay's REST APIs provide services for Liferay DXP/Portal's tags.
 You can create and edit tags with the API.
 Start by seeing an example of adding a new tag.
-Note that in Liferay codebase tags are called keywords.
+Note that in Liferay's codebase, tags are called keywords.

 ## Adding a Tag